hai-vr/combo-gesture-expressions-av3/expressions-editor.md

+# ExpressionsEditor

+*ExpressionsEditor* an animation editor that lets you create face expressions with the help of previews.

-*ExpressionsEditor* does not require any SDK of any platform to be installed.
+It does not require any SDK of any platform to be installed.
 In particular, VRChat is not required for the standalone version of *ExpressionsEditor* to run; it can be used along with other applications, social platforms, or your own games and applications.

 ## Opening the editor